fra-iesus/pg_model/README.md

 	# optional advanced options for classes
 	'classes' => [
 		# explicitly defined autoloaders not using foreign keys
-		# (for some reason like circular referencies or so)
+		# (for some reason like circular references or so)
 		'autoloaders'  => [
 			'modified_by' => [
 				'class' => 'schema.users_table',